-To find out more about Carers Groups that are meeting locally in Colchester and Tendring click here on the Carers First Logo:
+To find out more about Carers Groups run by Carers First that are meeting locally in Colchester and Tendring click here.

 Action for Family Carers deliver activities and groups specifically for carers.
-If you want to find out more about what they are doing in your area click on the Action for Family Carers logo
+If you want to find out more about what they are doing in your area click here.

 A number of other organisations support carers of people with specific conditions:

-If you are caring for someone with dementia, for information about what support there is in your area click on the Alzheimer’s Society Logo:
+If you are caring for someone with dementia, for information about what support there is in your area click here to access he Alzheimer’s Society.

-Or you might prefer to contact the Alzheimer’s Society’s Dementia Connects Service; for more information on their website click on the Dementia Connects logo:
+Or you might prefer to contact the Alzheimer’s Society’s Dementia Connects Service; for more information on their website click here.

 If you are caring for someone who has MS you might find the resources on the MS Society webpage helpful.
-Click on the MS Society Logo to access their website:
+Click here to access their website: